cluesblues/teamcity-documentation/topics/python.md

 </td><td>

-Arguments that will be passed to the interpreter for the main command run only before the module or script call: for example, `-m {module}`.
+Arguments that will be passed to the Python interpreter if a custom command is selected.

 </td></tr>